muhammadui/SmatAgroSys/README.md

 ## PWA Checklist

-The SmartAgroSIs app meets the following PWA checklist:
+The SmartAgrosys app meets the following PWA checklist:

 - [✓] Web app manifest is present
 - [✓] Web app manifest has a `name`, `short_name`, `icons`, and `start_url`